 This section aims to provide detailed information on the problem of noise and how noise pollution is controlled in Hong Kong.
 An overview is given below for the quick reference of the audience.
 Detailed information is organized into various categories, namely, Problems & Solutions, Public Consultation, Data & Statistics, Study Reports, Guidelines & References, Innovative Noise Mitigation Designs and Measures, Educational Package on Environmental Noise, Construction Noise Permit in Force, Noise Type Approved Vehicle Data, Quality Powered Mechanical Equipment (QPME) and Help Corner which can be accessed through the menu.

 AN OVERVIEW ON NOISE POLLUTION AND CONTROL IN HONG KONG

 The Problem of Noise

 Different people may respond differently to the same level of noise.
 But above certain levels, noise can affect everybody.
-It can lead to hearing loss and mental stress and irritation.
-It can also impact the quality of life and interfere with daily activities such as doing homework, watching television and talking on the telephone.
+It can lead to irritation, mental stress and hearing loss.
+It can also impact the quality of life and interfere with daily activities such as rest and sleep, doing homework, watching television and talking on the telephone.

 Outlook for Noise Pollution

 The EPD has rung up many successes in its efforts to bring down noise levels.
 Most forms of environmental noise are under statutory control.
-The control covers construction activities, commercial and industrial activities and neighbourhood-type noise as well as requiring motor vehicles to meet specific noise emission standards for registration in Hong Kong.
+The control covers construction activities, commercial and industrial activities and neighbourhood-type noise as well as requiring motor vehicles to meet specific noise emission standards for first registration in Hong Kong.
 We estimated that about 1.1 million people were affected by excessive traffic noise in 2000, mainly due to the lack of proper noise planning decades ago.
-Through proactive participation in the planning and policy making processes and implementation of noise abatement measures, we have significantly, curbed growing of the number of people exposed to excess traffic noise even though the population has increased by one million and traffic volume has doubled since the late 1980s.
-However, traffic is continuing to grow and unless further restraints are placed on traffic noise, the population exposed to excessive noise would continue to grow rapidly.
+Through proactive participation in the planning and policy making processes and implementation of noise abatement measures, we have significantly reduced the number of people exposed to excess traffic noise by 250,000 even though the population has increased by 680,000, the road length by 200 kilometers and the number of vehicles by 190,000 in the subsequent 15 years.

 CONTROLLING NOISE POLLUTION